bampakoa/angular-athens-demo/README.md

-# Upgrade helper classes
+# Upgrade services
-Use environment files to define application settings and create a global application error handler.
+Use **downgradeInjectable** method to upgrade services and use them in AngularJS components.

 ## Setup